bvarner/pi485/bearer/README.md

 ![Schematic](plots/pi485bearer.png)

 # Design Goals
-* Add the functions and features of the standalone module in a more compact layout that can accomodate inexpensive LC Tech 485 modules.
+* Add the functions and features of the standalone module in a slightly more compact layout that can accomodate inexpensive 485 modules.
+* Leverage the RS 485 module due to the module cost being less than the the cost of a discrete terminal block header, max485 IC, power LED, LED resistor, and filtering capacitors.
+These boards do shave a couple USD off the cost of UART based RS-485.
 * Latch the DE / RE pins on the Max485 based upon the UART TX activity, but allow that to be disabled (force read-only mode)
 * Include jumper termination for the A/B lines of the RS485 bus.